 - “Bubble” – An institution or group of people who are isolated from the realities of everyday life because they only come into contact with people like themselves, or situations ordinary people will never experience (i.e. “The Westminster Bubble”, “The (Cardiff) Bay Bubble”).

-- Cabinet Secretary – AMs, usually but not always from the ruling party, appointed to the cabinet with the responsibility for a government department or policy area (portfolio).
+- Cabinet Secretary/Minister – MS, usually but not always from the ruling party, appointed to the cabinet with the responsibility for a government department or policy area (portfolio).

-- “Cardiff Bay” – Shorthand for the National Assembly of Wales and AMs.
+- “Cardiff Bay” – Shorthand for the Senedd/Welsh Parliament and MS.

 - “Cathays Park” – Shorthand for the Welsh Government and civil service in Wales.

-- Civil Service/Civil Servant – Politically impartial staff hired to help and advise the government on how to make their policies work in reality.
+- Civil Service/Civil Servant – Politically impartial staff hired to help and advise the government on how to make their policies work.

 - Coalition – A formal agreement between two or more parties to form the Welsh Government.
 This has happened three times in Wales: 2001-2003 (Labour-Lib Dem), 2007-2011 (Labour-Plaid Cymru) and 2016-Present (Labour-Lib Dem).

-- Committee – A body made up of AMs from every party who looks at new laws and policy areas in more detail, publishing reports that make comments/recommendations on changes.
+- Committee – A group made up of MS from every party which looks at new laws and policy areas in more detail, publishing reports that make comments/recommendations on changes.

 - Confidence & Supply – An agreement between two or more parties which would see an opposition party/parties vote with the government on budgets and on votes of no confidence.

-- Consolidated fund – A “bank account” held by the UK Treasury for the Welsh Government and National Assembly.
+- Consolidated fund – A “bank account” held by the UK Treasury for the Welsh Government and Senedd.

 - Counsel General – The most senior legal adviser to the Welsh Government and member of the cabinet.
-They don’t need to be an AM.
+They don’t need to be an MS.

-- Cross-party group – An unofficial non-political body established by AMs with members from all political parties which deal with, or raise awareness of, a specific issue or cause.
+- Cross-party group – An unofficial non-political body established by MS with members from all political parties which deal with, or raise awareness of, a specific issue or cause.

 - Devolution settlement – The agreement between the Welsh and UK governments over what powers and taxes should be devolved and what should remain under the control of Westminster.